Cité station

-Cité (/fr/) is a metro station on Line 4 of the Paris Métro in the 4th arrondissement of Paris.
+Cité (/fr/) is a metro station on Line 4 of the Paris Metro in the 4th arrondissement of Paris.

 Location

 Cité station lies underneath the Île de la Cité, one of two islands on the Seine within the historical boundaries of Paris.
-In relation to the rest of the city, it lies within the 4th arrondissement, near Kilometre Zero, the official geographical and historical centre of Paris.
+In relation to the rest of the city, it lies within the 4th arrondissement, near kilometre zero, the official geographical and historical centre of Paris.
 The only station on the Île de la Cité, it lies near many famous landmarks, the most famous being the Notre-Dame de Paris (Cathedral of Notre Dame).
 To the west are the Sainte-Chapelle chapel and the Palace of Justice, while Notre Dame and the Hôtel-Dieu are to the east.